 Note: For more information on Pay Group codes, refer to Pay Group Descriptions in HRS

 Exception: If an employee's job has a Pay Group code of NON, these are non-paid appointments which are not paid through HRS.

 - The Employee Type field indicates whether the employee is salaried (S), hourly (H) or non-paid (N); the Employee Type field is used in HRS reporting.

-Note: A salaried employee is paid monthly; an hourly employee is paid biweekly.
+Note: A salaried employee and an hourly employee are paid biweekly after single project implementation.